 It is, therefore, imperative to bring the supplier base to a manageable level in order for procurement organization to do an effective job of managing supplier performance.
 Furthermore, a poorly managed supply base presents many supply line risks.
 Suppliers who have marginal performance, limited plant capacity or inadequate financial capability all present ongoing risks to a company’s supply chain and as such systematic elimination or replacement of these suppliers is warranted.
 For these reasons, a procurement organization has vested interest in taking necessary steps to ensure the supplier base is not only comprised of highly capable suppliers but also remains consistently at manageable levels.
 Companies have used some or all of the following approaches to rationalize their supply bases:

-- Best in the Category.
+Best in the category

 Many suppliers have expertise in one or more categories or groups of purchased items like machined parts, sheet metal parts, cables & harnesses, electronic components and or PCBs to name a few.
 They are leaders in those categories and as such logical choice for keeping them in the supply base.
 However, sometimes a supplier would be doing business across two or more categories while they are best only in one category.
 Accordingly, they can be retained as prime source in one category and back up source in the other categories.

-Once the ineffective and marginal suppliers are identified and eliminated, the next logical step is to add new and more competent suppliers through robust supplier selection process.
-Supplier rationalization is a continuous process that requires ongoing maintenance of the supply base by replacing good suppliers with better or the best ones.
-The ultimate goal is to create a manageable, risk free and optimized supply base and cultivate lasting business relationships with suppliers.
+After eliminating ineffective and marginal suppliers, the next logical step is to add new competent suppliers through a selection process.
+Supplier rationalization requires ongoing maintenance of the supply base.
+It’s all about replacing good suppliers with better or the best ones.
+The ultimate goal is to create a manageable, risk-free, and optimized supply base and cultivate lasting business relationships with suppliers.

 We want to hear about your approach to supplier optimization and how it is working for your company.
 Comment in the thread below!